Beltus/blog/_sc/2020-05-01-things-to-do-times-uncertainty.md

 ![](https://cdn-images-1.medium.com/max/800/1*4lOndtfBCLTCFCUP4IrCbw.jpeg)

-We are living in an endless nightmare where everyone is struggling to survive for as long as they possibly can.COVID19 patients gasping for oxygen while the doctors are working tirelessly round the clock to keep patients alive.
+We are living in an endless nightmare where everyone is struggling to survive for as long as they possibly can.
+COVID19 patients gasping for oxygen while the doctors are working tirelessly round the clock to keep patients alive.

 Since schools were shut down due to the outbreak of the novel coronavirus, a significant majority of the global population has been stuck home with limited movement around for months.